A Comprehensive Survey on Deep Graph Representation Learning: Molecular Generation

 They then learn to reverse the diffusion process to construct desired data samples from the noise:

 while the models are trained using a variational lower bound.
-Diffusion models have been applied to generate unbounded 3D molecules in EDM~\cite{hoogeboom2022equivariant}, and binding-specific ligands in DiffSBDD~\cite{schneuing2022structure} and DiffBP~\cite{lin2022diffbp}.
-Diffusion can also be applied to generate molecular fragments in autoregressive models, as is the case with FragDiff~\cite{peng2023pocketspecific}.
+Diffusion models have been applied to generate unbounded 3D molecules in EDM~\citep{hoogeboom2022equivariant} and GCDM~\citep{morehead2023geometry}, and binding-specific ligands in DiffSBDD~\citep{schneuing2022structure}, DiffBP~\citep{lin2022diffbp} and TargetDiff~\citep{guan20233d}.
+Diffusion can also be applied to generate molecular fragments in autoregressive models, as is the case with FragDiff~\citep{peng2023pocketspecific}.

 {

 }